-It is time for a brain reboot to help you feel better, do better, and be better.
+It is time for a brain reboot to help you feel better, do better, and be better with psychotherapy and neurofeedback.

 Neurofeedback (see tab What is Neurofeedback) is a more powerful form of biofeedback applied directly to the brain to enable the brain to work more effectively.
 Neurofeedback is powerful applied neuroscience, with research suggesting that 90% of the population respond to neurofeedback.
 Almost any brain, can be trained to function better with neurofeedback.

 It’s all a brain thing, our brain’s control everything… mood, attitude, language, logic, speech, metabolism, etc.

 Whatever difficulty or diagnosis you are struggling with, it is preventing you from being who you really are, and it’s time to live your potential.

 Neurofeedback is conducted in school systems, drug and alcohol treatment centers, physical rehab centers, and even professional sports teams have their own neurofeedback provider.

 - Autism (self-regulation)